 Proximity of medicine

-In all fairness to modernity, much of what the pharmacological-based system relies upon is just more efficient forms of natural compounds found in nature.
-This efficiency can actually be quite beneficial, but in the process of turning the whole, natural plants into ever-more complex derivatives, we have leaped over a fundamental aspect of natural healing: proximity.
+In all fairness to modern medicine, pharmacology is just a more efficient way of using natural compounds found in nature.
+This efficiency can actually be quite beneficial.
+But in the process of turning the whole, natural plants into ever-more complex derivatives, we have leaped over a fundamental aspect of natural healing: proximity.